Trailblazing tourist trip to orbit ends with splashdown

-CAPE CANAVERAL, Fla. — Four space tourists ended their trailblazing trip to orbit Saturday with a splashdown in the Atlantic off the Florida coast.
+CAPE CANAVERAL, Fla.
+(AP) — Four space tourists safely ended their trailblazing trip to orbit Saturday with a splashdown in the Atlantic off the Florida coast.

 Their SpaceX capsule parachuted into the ocean just before sunset, not far from where their chartered flight began three days earlier.